algorand-coding-challenges/python-challenge-3/README.md

 ```bash
 algokit project bootstrap all #algokit bootstrap all is being deprecated.
 Use this command from now on.
 ```
-This command will install all dependecies and also generate a `.env` file for you.
+This command will install all dependencies and also generate a `.env` file for you.
-3. Activate Python virtual environment by running below inside of `challenge` folder:
+3. Activate the Python virtual environment by running below inside of `challenge` folder:
 ```bash
 poetry shell
 ```